 - Program plus test: Other endorsements require completion of an approved endorsement program in addition to passing a content knowledge assessment.

 - National Board certification: Some endorsements can be added through achieving National Board certification.

 Learn more about applying to add an endorsement through the OSPI certification office.

 Financial support for adding an endorsement: The educator retooling conditional loan scholarship provides financial support to Washington State certified educators seeking to add a teaching endorsement in a shortage area.
 Learn more.

 Guidance for grade levels

-Some endorsements include a developmental level: early childhood, elementary, or middle level.
-These developmental levels are provided for guidance purposes, and are not requirements for educator placement.
-School districts can consider the following when pairing endorsements with grade designations:
+Some endorsements include a developmental level: early childhood, elementary, or middle level (WAC 181-82-201).
+These levels are provided for guidance purposes only, and are not requirements for educator placement.
+School districts can consider the following when pairing a teacher’s endorsement with a grade designation:

 - Early childhood: Birth to third grade

 - Middle level: Grade four to grade nine